elmtree-askmo/cloudcannon-app/content/learn/biotechnology/how-does-molecular-modeling-aid-in-predicting-molecular-interactions.md

 url: /learn/biotechnology/questions/how-does-molecular-modeling-aid-in-predicting-molecular-interactions
 score: -1.0
 related_article1:
-    id: 170964
+    id: 170967
-    title: What is the significance of the alpha carbon and side chains in the structure of amino acids?
+    title: >-
+        How do nucleotides function as energy carriers in cells?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-significance-of-the-alpha-carbon-and-side-chains-in-the-structure-of-amino-acids
+    url: /learn/biotechnology/questions/how-do-nucleotides-function-as-energy-carriers-in-cells
 related_article2:
-    id: 170959
+    id: 170970
-    title: How do ionic and covalent bonds differ in terms of bond strength in an aqueous environment?
+    title: >-
+        What factors determine the three-dimensional conformation of a molecule?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-ionic-and-covalent-bonds-differ-in-terms-of-bond-strength-in-an-aqueous-environment
+    url: /learn/biotechnology/questions/what-factors-determine-the-threedimensional-conformation-of-a-molecule
 related_article3:
-    id: 170969
+    id: 170960
-    title: How do non-covalent interactions contribute to protein conformation and molecular binding?
+    title: >-
+        What is the role of hydrogen bonds in molecular interactions?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-noncovalent-interactions-contribute-to-protein-conformation-and-molecular-binding
+    url: /learn/biotechnology/questions/what-is-the-role-of-hydrogen-bonds-in-molecular-interactions
 related_article4:
-    id: 170957
+    id: 170967
+    title: >-
-    title: How do excitation and emission filters function in fluorescence microscopy?
+        How do nucleotides function as energy carriers in cells?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-excitation-and-emission-filters-function-in-fluorescence-microscopy
+    url: /learn/biotechnology/questions/how-do-nucleotides-function-as-energy-carriers-in-cells
 related_article5:
-    id: 170961
+    id: 170971
-    title: How do hydrophilic and hydrophobic interactions influence molecular behavior in biological systems?
+    title: >-
+        What is the principle behind density gradient centrifugation, and how is it applied in molecular biology?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-hydrophilic-and-hydrophobic-interactions-influence-molecular-behavior-in-biological-systems
+    url: /learn/biotechnology/questions/what-is-the-principle-behind-density-gradient-centrifugation-and-how-is-it-applied-in-molecular-biology
 ---

 &nbsp;